DMAIL-Workshop/DMAIL2025/index.md

 <br/>

 Welcome to the DMAIL 2025: The First International Workshop on Data Mining and AI for Law.
-The 25th IEEE International Conference on Data Mining ([ICDM2025](https://www3.cs.stonybrook.edu/~icdm2025/index.html)).
+It is a workshop of 25th IEEE International Conference on Data Mining ([ICDM2025](https://www3.cs.stonybrook.edu/~icdm2025/index.html)).

 <br/>